 Use app-level message display rules to define advanced message display rules before creating your in-app messages.
 For example, specify a delay before message display, restrict the number of messages displayed per session, or limit the frequency of messages.

 To configure message display rules:

-Step 4: In the second statement, enter the number of seconds after app start-up that must elapse before the user receives an in-app message.
-Note that this rule is ignored for any in-app message that you configure to be deliverable when targeted users start an app session (that is, if you select the When the user launches the app check box on the Set Target screen of the in-app message wizard).
+- The number of seconds after app start-up that must elapse before the user receives an in-app message.
+Note: this rule is ignored for any in-app message that you configure to be deliverable when targeted users start an app session (that is, if you select when the user launches the app on the Schedule & display step of the campaign workflow).

-- Create a new in-app message.
-For more information, see Creating In-App Messages.
+- Create an in-app message campaign using our consolidated campaign workflow.
+For more information, see Creating in-app messages campaigns.

 - View results and reports for your in-app messages or change the status.
-For more information, see Managing In-App Messages.
+For more information, see Managing your campaigns.